| Here's some advice on how

 first two times, and in some cases the first three times, that

+you charge them.
 When you recharge your camcorder

 battery, you're using up a recharge cycle, and